Make Money Jobs & Careers

 (JLco) Julia Amaral/Adobe Professionals using a laptop together

-Since they don’t seek out social contact in the same way as extroverts, introverts can be unfairly labeled as not being team players.
+Since they don’t seek out social contact in the same way as extroverts, introverts can be unfairly labeled as not being team players, which can make it hard for them to move beyond living paycheck to paycheck.

 However, introverts don’t tend to speak without thinking, aren’t driven by a need for external validation, and are attuned to others’ feelings.
 That makes them ideal partners in any collaborative workplace effort.